cstrawberry/predictive-universe/docs/paper/related/contextual_bibliography.md

 * Stapp, H. P. (2007). *Mindful Universe: Quantum Mechanics and the Participating Observer*.
 Berlin, Germany: Springer. *(Alternative conscious influence mechanism – contrast)*
 * Strathern, M. (1997).
 Improving ratings: Audit in the British university system. *European Review, 5*(3), 305–321. *(Anthropological discussion and popularization of the law)*
 * Strawson, G. (2006).
 Realistic Monism: Why Physicalism Entails Panpsychism. *Journal of Consciousness Studies, 13*(10–11), 3–31. *(Panpsychism context)*
-* Schmidhuber, J. (2008). *Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes*. arXiv:0812.4360 \[cs.AI]. *(Proposes that subjective experiences and cognitive drives are linked to an agent's progress in compressing observed data).*
+* **Schmidhuber, J. (2008). *Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes*. arXiv:0812.4360 \[cs.AI]. *(Proposes that subjective experiences and cognitive drives are linked to an agent's progress in compressing observed data).*
 * Tegmark, M. (2014). *Consciousness as a State of Matter*. arXiv:1401.1219; see also arXiv:1405.0493.
+* Wolff, J. G. (2013). *The SP Theory of Intelligence: An Overview*. arXiv:1306.3888. *(Information‐compression as the core of cognition; a brain‐like model storing compressed ‘Old’ from ‘New’ inputs.)*

 ## 4. Logic, Algorithmic Information Theory, Computation Limits, and Self-Reference

+* Bialek, W., & Tishby, N. (1999). *Predictive Information*. arXiv:cond-mat/9902341. *(Introduces the mutual-information measure between past and future as a complexity/learning capacity metric.)*
 * Chaitin, G. J. (1975).
 Randomness and mathematical proof. *Scientific American, 232*(5), 47–52. *(Pioneering work in Algorithmic Information Theory, algorithmic randomness, and limits of formal systems).*
 * Cover, T. M., & Thomas, J. A. (2006). *Elements of Information Theory* (2nd ed.).
 Hoboken, NJ: Wiley-Interscience. *(Standard text covering Kolmogorov complexity, entropy, and aspects relevant to AIT foundations).*
 * Grünwald, P. D. (2007). *The Minimum Description Length Principle*.
 Cambridge, MA: MIT Press. *(Comprehensive treatment of the MDL principle, a formalization of Occam's Razor with strong connections to Kolmogorov complexity and predictive modeling).*